Analysis of electrophysiology data

 Neuropixels / openephys tetrode recordings

-For openephys-type analysis there are two main entry classes depending on whether you are doing Neuropixels or tetrode-based analysis.
-Both classes inherit from the same parent class (OpenEphysBase) and so share a high degree of overlap in what they can do.
+For openephys-type analysis there are two main entry classes depending on whether you are doing OpenEphys- or Axona-based analysis.
+Both classes inherit from the same abstract base class (TrialInterface) and so share a high degree of overlap in what they can do.
+Because of the inheritance structure, the methods you call on each concrete class are the same

 The “/path/to/top_level” bit here means that if your directory hierarchy looks like this: